Walkthrough: Setting Up and Invoicing Sales Prepayments

 In the following scenario, Susan, the order processor, creates an order when talking to a customer.
 The items the customer is ordering require a prepayment.
 Plus, the customer has made some late payments in the past.
 Susan's been instructed to require a fixed amount of 800 as a prepayment on the order.

-The customer asks to pay 35%, to which Susan can agree, so she changes the order.
+The customer asks to pay 35%, to which Susan agrees and changes the order.

 Susan creates the prepayment invoice and sends it to the customer.